eemeli/konopas/README.md

 development a bit of a hassle.
 To enable, you should update the contents of `konopas.appcache` to match your deployment and add a reference to it in the `<html>` tag.
-Do check that your server is properly serving it with the `text/cache-manifest` MIME type, and that the manifest doesn't include itself, as debugging a bad manifest can be tricky.
+Do check that your server is properly serving it with the `text/cache-manifest` MIME type, and that the manifest doesn't include itself (debugging a bad manifest can be tricky).

 [KO-cfg]: http://konopas.org/config
 [KO-util]: http://konopas.org/util/